MooersLab/pymolsnips/README.md

 <h3 name="wings">Wings</h3>

-[Wings](https://wingware.com) is a commercail IDE focused on Python.
+[Wings](https://wingware.com) is a commercial IDE that is focused on Python.
 It is available for all platforms.

 Wings is available to academics through a special license.